 Every day more than 100 people die from cardiovascular disease, and more than 1000 people end up in hospital because of it.
 There are more than 1 million cardiovascular patients in the Netherlands.
 The Dutch Heart Association is working toward a future without cardiovascular disease.
 They invest in scientific research in order to develop effective methods of prevention, screening, early diagnosis and treatment.
 The Heart Association asked us to help them research if it is possible to apply virtual reality in fighting cardiovascular disease.

-Since it’s all about reaching young adults, we decided to actually involve young adults: We organized our first ‘Bright Night‘!
+Since prevention is all about reaching young adults, we decided to actually involve young adults: We organized our first ‘Bright Night‘!
 Eighteen eager young adults, all students of creative universities, dived into VR.
 However… none of them had ever experienced VR before.
-Hadn’t even tried a Cardboard!
+Had not even tried a Cardboard!
 This would become a difficult mission… We had to address big questions.
 How can a virtual experience change behavior in reality?
 How can it really affect the mindset and choices of critical young adults?
 And also: Would it even be possible to come up with a brilliant idea in just a couple of hours with 3 experts accompanied by 18 VR noobs?

 It turned into an inspiring pressure cooking night which taught the Heart Association and the students so much about VR.
 The students worked all night long, in 6 groups.
 We coached and educated them about VR ideation, concepting, prototyping and presentation.
 They pitched their ideas in 4 rounds, the last one at 6AM.
 The place was buzzing with energy, inspiration and fun!

 The students showed an exceptional understanding of the client and the context and came up with ideas that could swiftly be applied in the Heart Association’s daily practice.
-Now it’s up to the client to choose which idea to work out.
+Now it is up to the client to choose which idea to work out.
 To be continued…